openedx-unsupported/edx-analytics-dashboard/README.md

 Testing
 -------

-### Python Tests
+### Unit Tests

-1. Change to project directory if you haven't already:

-        $ cd analytics_dashboard

-2. Run unit tests:
+This project uses `nose` to find and run tests.
+Execute the command below from the root of the repository to run tests.

-        $ ./manage.py test
+    $ make test

+### Acceptance Tests

-3. Update address and port in ACCEPTANCE_TEST_SERVER in analytics_dashboard/settings/local.py if you're not using the defaults.
+1. Update address and port in ACCEPTANCE_TEST_SERVER in analytics_dashboard/settings/local.py if you're not using the defaults.

-4. Run acceptance tests:
+2. Run acceptance tests:

         $ ./runAcceptance.sh